Adziwiszek/Text2ImageClip/report.md

 We used CelebA dataset.
 It contains over 200000 portraits of celebrities, each with 40 binary attributes (male, wavy hair, smiling, wearing eyeglasses).
-We turned those attributes into prompts (with very simple mapping), the result was a simple text description for each image.
-It wasn't a perfect natural language sentence, but the method was pretty simple and straight forward so we decided to use it.

 ## Data preprocessing

 To speed up training we resized images to 64x64 and normalized them.

-Since each image has a one-hot encoded attribute vector and we want a text description of the image, we use give each image a description made up from those attributes.
-This is done by turning each attribute into a part of a sentence ("Eyeglasses" -> "wearing eyeglasses", "High_cheekbones" -> "with high cheeckbones").
+Since each image has a one-hot encoded attribute vector and we want a text description of the image, we give each image a description made up from those attributes.
+This is done by turning each attribute into a part of a sentence ("Eyeglasses" -> "wearing eyeglasses", "High_cheeckbones" -> "with high cheeckbones").
 This was a straight forward method but it seemed enough for this usecase.

 Also to save time during training all CLIP embeddings of those prompts were precomputed.